rachelesmee/website/foss4guk2022local/index.md

 ## Venues

 These are our local venues.
-Details of specific venues will be posted on here as they are confirmed.

 Location | Chair(s)
 --- | ---